Sneezeweed is a native erect perennial forb growing from 2 to 6 feet high on angular winged stems that have short hairs on the angles.

 Below: The central domed disc has a large number of florets with yellow to yellow-brown corolla tubes, about 1/8 inch across.
 These are perfect and fertile, opening from the edge and moving to the center.

-Below: 1st photo - The outer ray flowers droop and are wider at the notched tip creating a 3-lobed effect.
+Below: 1st photo - The outer ray florets droop and are wider at the notched tip creating a 3-lobed effect.
 2nd photo - Under the head are green, linear, twisty reflexed phyllaries.

 Notes: Eloise Butler first brought Sneezeweed into the Garden on Sept.
 20, 1907 when she transplanted some from the area of the Lake Street Bridge (Minneapolis).
 In Sept.
 1908 she brought in more from Mahtomedi, MN.; again in Sept.
 1910 she brought in plants from Washburn Park, Minneapolis; and on May 12, 1914 she obtained 100 clumps from near the ferry at Ft.
 Snelling, Minneapolis and found more at Twin Lake that August.
 1917 saw more.
 Martha Crone also planted Sneezeweed in 1933, '35, '36, '45 and '47.
-It was still present at the time of her 1951 Garden census, but was gone by the time of the 1986 census.
+It was still present at the time of her 1951 Garden census and seems to come an go periodically.

 Helenium autumnale is found throughout North America except the far north and the Canadian Maritime Provinces.
 Within Minnesota it is found in most counties with widely scattered exceptions.
 There are a few noted varieties of this species but they are not recognized in Minnesota.
 This is the only species of Helenium native to the state.
 There is a Purple-headed Sneezeweed, H. flexuosum, where, as the name implies, the disc florets are purple, but that plant is introduced, not native and has not been reported and confirmed in Minnesota.
 There are numerous species of Helenium in both the New World and the Old, most all with some variation of "Sneezeweed" in their common name.